Vijayant-Raghav1306/Medical-insurance-Premium-Predictor/README.md

-# Medical-insurance-Premium-Predictor
-The Medical Insurance Premium Prediction project uses machine learning to predict insurance costs based on age, gender, BMI, smoking status, and more.
-It aids insurers in pricing strategies and helps individuals understand potential premiums, enhancing financial planning.
+The Medical Insurance Premium Prediction project aims to develop a machine learning model that predicts medical insurance premiums based on various personal and demographic factors.
+This project provides valuable insights for insurance companies to fine-tune their pricing strategies and helps individuals understand potential insurance costs.

+Features
+.Predicts insurance premiums based on inputs such as age, gender, BMI, number of children, smoking status, and region.
+.Utilizes a dataset of historical insurance data for training the model.
+.Includes a web-based interface for easy user interaction and real-time premium estimates.